 How much does a Skywarn class cost to attend?

 Skywarn classes are free to attend and are scheduled by local National Weather Service offices.
 Most in-person classes in Texas are scheduled during the late winter and early spring months.

-The time of year has once again arrived when most in-person storm spotter training classes take place!
 Typically classes run about two hours but there are select days/locations that offer a more advanced course that can last up to four hours.
 Those classes are identified so you can plan accordingly.
-Usually no advanced registration is required but in some cases that may not be true and all classes are free with no attendance fee.
+Usually, no advanced registration is required but in some cases that may not be true and all classes are free with no attendance fee.
 Please select the National Weather Service office closest to your location for a list of classes in your area.
 Some of these offices also conduct online training using live webinars.
 The National Weather Service in Norman conducts several online classes that can be attended by anyone regardless of their location.